Linuxfabrik/monitoring-plugins/check-plugins/borgbackup/README.md

   -h, --help           show this help message and exit -V, --version        show program's version number and exit -c, --critical CRIT  CRIT threshold for the time since the last backup
                        started, in hours.
-Default: None.
-  -w, --warning WARN   WARN threshold for the time since the last backup
-                       started, in hours.
-Default: 24.
+Default: None -w, --warning WARN   WARN threshold for the time since the last backup started, in hours.
+Default: 24
 ```